omerbsezer/PolicyGradient_PongGame/README.md

 # Policy Gradient Implementation Using Gym and Tensorflow
 Policy gradient network is implemented using popular atari game, Pong Game.
-"Policy gradients method involves running a policy for a while, seeing what actions lead to high rewards, increasing their probability through backpropagating gradients"
+"Policy gradients method involves running a policy for a while, seeing what actions lead to high rewards, increasing their probability through backpropagating gradients".
+If there is a large scale problems which is aimed to solve, a type of function approximator should be used.
+In this problem, a neural network is used as function approximator.
+There are too many states and/or actions to store in memory, so look up table can not be used.

 ![policies](https://user-images.githubusercontent.com/10358317/37866273-95673610-2f99-11e8-989f-98b2b77eef54.png)